brainypi/brainypi-android-manifests/README.md

     repo init -u https://github.com/brainypi/brainypi-android-manifests.git -b android-9.0 -m brainypi-android-9.0-release.xml
     repo sync -j$(nproc)
     ```
-1. This will download the source code.
+1. Depending on your internet speed, it might take some time to download all the source code, total size of the is approximately 86GB

 ## 3. Compile Uboot, Kernel and AOSP